 FRS 103 Business Combinations ("FRS 103") requires the Group to recognise the identifiable assets, liabilities and contingent liabilities at fair value at the date of acquisition, with the excess of the acquisition cost over the identified fair values recognised as goodwill.
-This requires significant judgement and estimates, particularly in relation to the identification and valuation of intangible assets acquired in the business combinations and determination of their useful lives.
-Details concerning acquisitions and business combinations are outlined in Note 14 to the financial statements.
+This requires significant judgment and estimates, particularly in relation to the identification and valuation of intangible assets acquired in the business combinations and determination of their useful lives.